SAP-samples/teched2022-DT260/exercises/bonus/README.md

 ## Exercise 5.4 SAP Signavio Process Intelligence Accelerators
 In this exercise we started based on a simplified data model to analyze the main activities of the Sell from Stock process.
 SAP Signavio Process Intelligence comes with various detailed pre-built Accelerator templates so that processes can be analyzed in depth.
 Check them out **[here](https://documentation.signavio.com/suite/en-us/Content/process-intelligence/accelerators-intro.htm)**.
-Note next to Process Intelligence Accelerators you will further Accelerators in the Signavio ecosystem:
+<br> Note next to Process Intelligence Accelerators you will further Accelerators in the SAP Signavio ecosystem:

 <br>![](images/b_004.png)